Kei-CyBot/DocuQuiz/backend/README.md

-# 🧠 AI Quiz Platform
+# 🧠 DocuQuiz AI Platform

 A full-stack web application that allows students and educators to seamlessly generate AI-powered quizzes, track their study statistics, and manage their learning profiles.